meteor-stream/meteor-postgres/README.md

 We used [Node-Postgres](https://github.com/brianc/node-postgres) on the server and [AlaSQL](https://github.com/agershun/alasql) on the client.

-# Usage
+### Usage

 This is meant to be quick demo.
-See the [wiki](https://github.com/meteor-stream/meteor-postgres/wiki/Getting-Started) for official documentation.
+See the [Documentation](https://github.com/meteor-stream/meteor-postgres/wiki/Getting-Started) for more info.

         tasks = new SQL.Collection('tasks', 'postgres://postgres:1234@localhost/postgres');